 On April 19, 2022, City Administration, on behalf of the Community Development Advisory Committee (CDAC), issued a Request for Proposals (RFP) to solicit potential CDBG eligible projects from CDBG eligible entities.
 Approximately three dozen organizations received the City's RFP.
 Proposals were due on May 13, 2022.
 A total of two responses were received.
-The Boys and Girls Club was one of the respondents.
+The Christ the King Church was one of the respondents.